 Resident Policies and Regulations

 There’s a lot to be said about apartment living.
-Nothing else comes close to the convenience – and the lifestyle.
+Nothing else comes close to the convenience and lifestyle.
 Our management and maintenance team members are here to serve you.
 If you have a request for service or need information, please call or visit us.
-Regular office hours are listed in your newsletter and at the office.
+Regular office hours are by appointment from 9:00 a.m. to 3:00 p.m., Monday through Friday.
 Should a severe maintenance problem arise when the office is closed, our answering service and/or voice mail system will take your message and direct you to the appropriate contact.

 Rent

-Please pay on your Rent Cafe portal for the safety of CSF staff and for your rent to be paid on time.
+Please pay on your Rent Cafe portal to ensure the safety of CSF staff and that your rent is paid on time.

 (We do not accept cash.)
 If the bank returns your online payment, we will consider your rent unpaid.
-Late and service charges will be added to your account as provided in your lease.
-If one or more of your online payments are returned unpaid for insufficient funds, the account closed, or any other reason, Lessor reserves the right to require that the cashier’s check or money order must make any future rental and other payments due Lessor.
+Late fees and service charges will be added to your account as provided in your Lease.
+Suppose one or more of your online payments are returned unpaid for insufficient funds.
+In that case, the account is closed, or for any other reason, the Lessor reserves the right to request the cashier’s check or money order to make any future rental and other payments due to the Lessor.

 THE COMMUNITY